 There are many ways to pay for your installation, which is another conversation you will be having with your solar consultant.
+All solar companies in New England vary in price.
 Some customers pay with cash others finance their system with loans.
 Leases are also an option, but only for some commercial customers.
 We typically suggest they are a bad deal for homeowners.
 Regardless of the situation you’re in, we will help you understand your options.
 Whatever financing choice you make your proposal will have details on your estimated savings, ROI (return on investment), and a payback time frame.
 This includes the less obvious intangible returns like being environmentally conscious and the more obvious like how a typical 6-KW system provides a 200% 20-year payback.
 That’s a lot of real money.
 We’ll also talk to you all about the federal tax credits and varying incentives depending on the state you live in.

 We pride ourselves on practicing no-pressure consultative sales.
 You will never feel under pressure after receiving your solar proposal from us.
 We will never rush you into a decision and will always be at a short call away for any additional questions you may have.

 If you accept the proposal, we sign an agreement with you and start working on all permitting paperwork leading up to your installation, which can be scheduled once everything is completed, submitted, and approved by the utility, town, etc.